-1. To add a new checklist item, select the PM Checklists child grid tab and select the Add Record button.
-This allows you to add checklist items one at a time or you can load a predefined checklist assigned to the task.

-2. To load a checklist, select the toolkit and click on the Load Checklist From Task feature.
+- 1. To add a new checklist item, select the PM Checklists child grid tab and select the Add Record button. - This allows you to add checklist items one at a time or you can load a predefined checklist assigned to the task.
+(To predefine a checklist: Work Task Setup > Task > Checklist items) - 2.
+To load a checklist, select the toolkit and click on the Load Checklist From Task feature.
 This opens the Load Checklist From Task dialogue.
 For this example, select the Sweeping Task checklist and Click OK.

-On generation of the Work Order these checklist items will be added to the Work Order.
+• On generation of the Work Order these checklist items will be added to the Work Order.